Simy is no Martins, but Crotone man equally packs a punch | Goal.com

 This was not expected to happen, especially not at a team with Crotone’s dearth of resources.

-The upshot of the 28-year-old’s return means he has already equalled Obafemi Martins’ 28-goal Serie A total set 15 years ago.
+The upshot of the 28-year-old’s return means he has already surpassed Obafemi Martins’ 28-goal Serie A total set 15 years ago.

 To truly understand the height of the Nigerian’s achievement, it is worth noting that Martins’ goals between 2002 and 2006 were for a gifted Inter Milan side that never finished lower than fourth in that period, winning the Scudetto in 05/06.